michael-jeremiah-walker/plat-plus-playground/README.md

-# Flask ChatGPT Integration
+# Plat Plus Playground

-A simple Flask web application that integrates with OpenAI's GPT-3.5 API to create a conversational interface.
+A simple web application that integrates with OpenAI's GPT-3.5 API to create a conversational interface.

 ## Features